 2. Continuing with Staff Development for all employee groups

-3. Develop an After-Hours Facility Plan for all buildings
+3. Develop a Continuing Education Plan for all buildings

 In addition, the District will continue training and coordination of drills in conjunction with local Emergency Management Groups.